 Provide kennel training to them.
 Keep them inside the kennel for 5 minutes to start with and then gradually increase the duration.
 This will help you to keep them inside the kennel and out of trouble when they are not being watched..

 As Yorkies are known to misbehave fairly often you should train them to understand what is good behavior and what is not OK.
-Clicker training is what helps in this.
+Clicker training will help with this.
 It involves making a noise with the clicker when the desired action is done and giving them a treat.
 This will help the dog to understand which behavior they are required to do.

 If the dog misbehaves try not to punish them as it can discourage them.
 Instead, divert their attention to something else.
 You might have to do this several times to make the Yorkie understand that they are not supposed to do the undesired activities.